-Construal level theory (Trope & Liberman, 2010) describes how the same event or entity can be interpreted in different ways (e.g., via abstract and distant (high-level) vs. concrete and near (low-level) mental representations), which influences the type of information people pay attention to, how they process that information, and ultimately their decisions and actions regarding that event or entity.
-As such, construal level theory maps well on to the 'filtering' mechanisms at the heart of upper echelons theory (e.g., field of vision, selective perception, and interpretation).
+Construal-level theory (Trope & Liberman, 2010) describes how the same event or entity can be interpreted in different ways (e.g., via abstract and distant [high-level] versus concrete and near [low-level] mental representations), which influences the type of information people pay attention to, how they process that information, and their ultimate decisions and actions regarding that event or entity.
+As such, construallevel theory maps well onto the "filtering" mechanisms at the heart of upper echelons theory (e.g., field of vision, selective perception, and interpretation).
 Indeed, the theory was developed to understand how and why choices are made and subsequent behaviors are regulated (Wiesenfeld, Reyt, Brockner, & Trope, 2017).
 Notably, adopting an appropriate construal level helps people adapt to the demands of their current situation or activity (Ledgerwood, Trope, & Liberman, 2010).
-In this paper, we explore the implications of construal level for executives, as their information processing style likely influences their effectiveness when making and implementing strategic decisions.
+In this article we explore the implications of construal level for executives, since their information processing style likely influences their effectiveness when making and implementing strategic decisions.
 The goals and challenges that executives face vary throughout large-scale decision processes, thus necessitating changes in information processing styles as situations unfold.
-We argue that executives who are able to engage in appropriate construal level shifts are more likely to meet the dynamic challenges facing them when pursuing strategic initiatives.
+We argue that executives who are able to engage in appropriate construal-level shifts are more likely to meet the dynamic challenges they face when pursuing strategic initiatives.

-To illustrate the importance of construal level theory for executive information processing demands, we use the acquisition context.
+To illustrate the importance of construal-level theory for executive information processing demands, we use the acquisition context.
 Specifically, we develop theory to explain how and why construal shifts are important for executives making and implementing acquisition decisions.
-We argue that the complex and dynamic nature of the acquisition process presents significant cognitive challenges for acquiring executives in their attempts to effectively execute the acquisition (Haleblian, Devers, McNamara, Carpenter, & Davison 2009).
-We develop theory explaining how the substantive and changing information processing demands facing top executives throughout the acquisition process (e.g., Hitt, Hoskisson, Johnson & Moesel, 1996) necessitate commensurate shifts in their information processing style (i.e., construal level).
+We argue that the complex and dynamic nature of the acquisition process presents significant cognitive challenges for acquiring executives in their attempts to effectively execute an acquisition (Haleblian, Devers, McNamara, Carpenter, & Davison 2009).
+We develop theory explaining how the substantive and changing information processing demands that top executives face throughout the acquisition process (e.g., Hitt, Hoskisson, Johnson, & Moesel, 1996) necessitate commensurate shifts in their information processing style (i.e., construal level).

-By integrating construal level theory into upper echelons research, we make several theoretical contributions.
-First, we provide unique insights into the sociocognitive styles by which executives process information and come to their decisions.
-Construal level theory provides an ideal platform for us to build theory that contributes to the upper echelons literature by describing how executives process complex strategic decisions and how that processing can influence decision effectiveness.
-Our theory holds promise for upper echelons and strategic leadership researchers seeking to better understand the crucial role of the information processing by which executives make strategic decisions and the factors that predict which executives are more likely to effectively regulate these styles to suit the current goal or activity.
+By integrating construal-level theory into upper echelons research, we make several theoretical contributions.
+First, we provide unique insights into the sociocognitive styles executives use to process information and come to their decisions.
+Construal-level theory provides an ideal platform for us to build theory that contributes to the upper echelons literature by describing how executives process complex strategic decisions and how that processing can influence decision effectiveness.
+Our theory holds promise for upper echelons and strategic leadership researchers seeking to better understand the crucial role of the information processing executives use to make strategic decisions and the factors that predict which executives are more likely to effectively regulate these styles to suit the current goal or activity.